 Along with cherry, walnut, and oak, maple is considered to be among the favorite hardwood choices for furniture building.
-Maple is generally considered to be strong, durable, and very pretty when properly finished.
+Maple is generally considered to be strong, durable, and pretty when properly finished.

 Maple does have its drawbacks.
 It can be temperamental, particularly when finishing, and is susceptible to shrinkage.
 Making sure that your maple is well-seasoned and properly acclimatized to your environment will make a big difference in how your maple woodworking projects turn out, and how they hold up over time.